-- Fellows will have primary responsibility for undertaking all of the work of the selected project, under the general oversight and direction of the research mentor. - Fellows are responsible for submitting travel, supply, and equipment reimbursement claims directly to their appropriate Fellow's Business Office, who will then be responsible for invoicing Sea Grant for reimbursement. - Fellows are required to submit an abstract for an oral or poster presentation at the State of the Estuary or Bay-Delta Science Conference during the duration of the fellowship.
+- Fellows will work on this project full time. - Fellows will have primary responsibility for undertaking all of the work of the selected project, under the general oversight and direction of the research mentor. - Fellows are responsible for submitting travel, supply, and equipment reimbursement claims directly to their appropriate Business Office, who will then be responsible for invoicing Sea Grant for reimbursement.
+Fellows are required to submit an abstract for an oral or poster presentation at the State of the Estuary or Bay-Delta Science Conference during the duration of the fellowship.
+Fellows who attend the Bay-Delta Science Conference are expected to attend the Fellow's luncheon, if offered. - Fellows are expected to participate in the Delta Science Fellowship Orientation/Early Career Leadership Workshop developed jointly by the Delta Science Program and Sea Grant, if held.